cyberbotics/webots-doc/robotis-op2/simulated-devices.md

 ### Speaker

-The speaker name is `Speaker` and it can be used to play sound files or perform text-to-speech.
+The Webots device simulating a speaker is named `Speaker`.
+It can be used to play sound files or perform text-to-speech.

 ### More information